A relative approach to opinion formation: Model

-This dynamics described above result in an overall and unbounded increase of the opinion value in both groups over time, while their opinions simultaneously keep diverging from each other.
-For visualization purposes we normalized the opinion vectors such that the sum of the absolute values of the entries equals the network population size $N=100$; see Figure \ref{fig_Change_Rel} for the corresponding dynamics.
-The main conclusion is that in relative terms opinions polarize over time to a stable distribution (Figure \ref{fig_Change_Rel}), while in absolute terms one of the two subpopulations moves its opinion towards the historical position of the other subpopulation (Figure \ref{fig_Change_Abs}), thus offering a possible interpretation of the dynamics underlying a development like the rise of the \textit{Black Lives Matter} movement.
+In a relative opinion context, only the opinion ratios between agents as in expression (\ref{eq_relative}) are meaningful.
+To a certain extent, the concept of ``opinions evolve unboundedly'' as in the previous paragraph does not exist from a relative point of view.
+With identical underlying dynamics, but now in a relative opinion framework the evolution as shown in Figure \ref{fig_Change_Abs} still holds, however, the opinion vectors should now be interpreted as \textit{representative} opinion vectors.
+Meaning that the actual content lies in the sign of each opinion and the ratios between the opinions.
+To illustrate the development of the relative opinions we choose a normalization similar to $\varphi_1$.
+Opinion vectors are normalized such that the sum of the absolute values of the entries equals the network population size $N=100$; see Figure \ref{fig_Change_Rel} for the corresponding dynamics.
+The main conclusion is that in relative terms opinions polarize over time to a stable distribution (Figure \ref{fig_Change_Rel}), while in a model based on an absolute interpretation, one of the two subpopulations moves its opinion towards the historical position of the other subpopulation (Figure \ref{fig_Change_Abs}), thus offering a possible interpretation of the dynamics underlying a development like the rise of the \textit{Black Lives Matter} movement.